 Sexual and/or Relationship Misconduct Policy For Students of Michigan Technological University

 This policy is supported by the Procedure for Addressing Sexual and/or Relationship Misconduct Allegations Against Students.

 Sexual Harassment—includes unwelcome sexual advances, requests for sexual favors and other verbal, nonverbal or physical conduct of a sexual nature.
-Sexual harassment, which is prohibited is such conduct that is so severe, pervasive, or objectively offensive that it effectively denies or limits the student’s ability to participate in or benefit from an educational program.
+Sexual harassment, which is prohibited is such conduct that is so severe, pervasive, or objectively offensive that it effectively denies or limits the student’s ability to participate in or benefit from an educational program and/or University activities.

 (A) Who is or has been in a social relationship of a romantic or intimate nature with the victim; and